Places to Visit: Charleston, SC

 So what does Charleston have to offer?

 Being that Charleston was one of the largest slave import cities, there is so much rich African- American history to experience.
 I couldn’t help but to want to visit a slave plantation during my stay!
 Some may not be as excited to visit an attraction like this, but for me it is truly important to see.
 We stayed at the plantation for over 5 hours (would’ve been longer if it was up to me lol) touring the slave cabins, big house, and crop growing areas.
 There was also a live performance by an actress who discussed slave life.
 It is just so unreal to see the conditions in which our ancestors lived, and I think about how much we have overcome despite our circumstances.
 I left the plantation feeling proud, empowered, and enlightened.
 That’s why history is so important; it reminds us of who we are.
-I am so proud to be a black woman.
-I am so proud of our people.
-We are truly magic.

 So I was extra basic during this trip lol.
 Everywhere we went I got fried shrimp!
 I couldn’t help myself.
 That’s one of my fav foods and I wanted to only try seafood while in Charleston.
 It was very fresh, and I’m excited to go back to try new options.
 Maybe I'll branch out and get something besides shrimp next time? lol.